 The Dark Side of the Black Web

 As impossible as it may seem, imagine anything illegal being as close as a click or tap away.
-Websites on the black web are notorious for many illegal activities, including counterfeit currency, credit card fraud, child pornography and drug trafficking.
+Websites on the black web are notorious for many illegal activities, including counterfeit currency, credit card fraud and the trafficking of illegal substances.
 There are even markets for smuggling weapons.
 Assassinations and human trafficking were once believed to be markets on the black web, but have yet to be proven or put into practice.

 The Federal Bureau of Investigation (FBI) and other law enforcement agencies are continuously investigating these types of crimes.
 Many intelligence agencies, including the US Military and Department of Homeland Security, are known to frequent the black web.
 So if you are considering plunging into the dark waters of the Internet, make certain you behave appropriately and that you don’t associate with the wrong group of users.